 Zelle currently works together with 924 financial institutions as of the time of writing.
-Most of its partner banks even have the service integrated into their mobile apps.
+Most of its partner banks even have the payment platform integrated into their mobile apps.

-As long as the user possesses a Mastercard or Visa debit card, he or she can use the Zelle network to send money.
+As long as the user possesses a Mastercard or Visa debit or credit card, he or she can use the Zelle network to send money.

 A Short History Of Zelle

 Zelle, initially branded as clearXchange, was established in 2011.
-Bank of America, Wells Fargo, and JPMorgan Chase decided to form a consortium to tackle the growing competition they faced from other P2P services such as PayPal or Venmo.
+Bank of America, Wells Fargo, and JPMorgan Chase decided to form a consortium to tackle the growing competition they faced from other payment appes such as PayPal or Venmo.